16 Oct 2019

-Q. What are the challenges of bringing Wi-Fi to a large transit system?
+What are the biggest challenges of bringing Wi-Fi to a large transit system?

-JM: This week we are showcasing our Onboard Network Connectivity Solution during the SmartTransit conference in Baltimore.
-This new solution replicates a typical onboard train Wi-Fi experience using an onboard installation as opposed to a pure platform-based solution.
-The main advantage of the onboard network connectivity solution rather than a station-located solution is seamless, high quality connectivity throughout a journey.
-Conference attendees can see for themselves how millions of riders can access Wi-Fi and various online applications onboard trains.
-How fast and robust it is.
-There are no blackspots, just seamless performance, at Gigabit speeds.
+JM: Last year we showcased our onboard network connectivity solution at the SmartTransit conference in Philadelphia.
+The solution replicates a typical Wi-Fi experience using an onboard installation, rather than a platform-based solution.
+The advantage of onboard network connectivity is seamless, high quality connectivity throughout a journey.
+Conference participants saw for themselves how fast and robust it is.
+Millions of riders can easily access Wi-Fi without blackspots, just seamless performance at Gigabit speeds.

-Q. What is unique about your Wi-Fi solution?
-What is the benefit to Transit Authority?
+What is unique about your Wi-Fi solution?
+What is the benefit for a transit authority?

-We build a multi-layered network from the start, meaning that the operations and maintenance aspect of a transit system can easily leverage the network.
-That can include train health monitoring systems, CCTV, fare payment system, help points, etc. In fact, it can be any connected object or thing – such as escalator, elevators, or digital display.
-For example, in New York, the MTA was able to install more than 3,000 help points across their 280 connected stations because our network was there in the first place.
+We build a multi-layered Wi-Fi network that can also leverage operations and maintenance systems, from the start.
+This includes train health monitoring systems, CCTV, the fare payment system, help points, etc. In fact, we can connect our network to any object – such as escalators, elevators, or digital displays.
+In New York, the MTA could install more than 3,000 help points across 280 connected stations, by using our multi-layered network.

-Another interesting example about how the network can benefit the transit operations is when it comes to monitoring the rolling stock health.
-The Network Operation Centre may determine there is an issue with a train’s system.
-There is no way of knowing whether the issue is with the train carriage itself or with the communications system.
-Our solution can remotely determine if the train is offline for maintenance.
-At that point, we know with certainty the issue has nothing to do with the communications system, or if our maintenance team needs to be deployed to investigate.
-It avoids unnecessarily disruption – and labour costs.
+Another interesting example about how the network can benefit transit operations is monitoring the health of rolling stock.
+The Network Operation Centre can detect an issue with a train’s system, but can’t tell whether the problem is with a train carriage or the communications system.
+Our solution determines that the train is offline for maintenance.
+We then know with certainty that the issue is not the communications system.
+So, the maintenance team knows to investigate.
+Such scenarios avoid unnecessary disruption and costs.

-Q. What uses case of connectivity in transit are you seeing from around the world?
+What use cases of transit connectivity are you seeing around the world?

 About BAI Communications